AppHammer/agentic-workshop/flow.md

 ## 2.1 Implement a "Profile" Feature

+Good cooding prompts:

+- Provide context about the project.
+Models have no context.
+- Clear with details instructions about what you want done.
+- Specific to the task, scoping it appropriately.
+- Outline what should and should not be included in the implementation.

 ### With tech stack

-You might vibe code a prompt like this:
+You might vibe code with a prompt like this:

 - Review the @project_structure.md and @project_tech_stack.md to understand the conventions and technologies to be used in this project.
   Write a feature to allow users to view their profile when logged in.
-Make their user name clickable and display user information from the User class in @backend/database.py.
+Make their user name clickable and display user information from the User class in @backend/database.py

+  This feature only needs to support the current logged in user viewing their own  profile, not editing it.
+  Also the user does not need to view other users profiles.

 **Questions**

 - Did it work?